plone/documentation/adapt-and-extend/theming/templates_css/resourcefolders.rst

 .. admonition:: Description

-    How to use resource directories to expose static media files (css, js, other) in your Plone add-on product
+    How to use resource directories to expose static media files (CSS, JavaScript, other) in your Plone add-on product

 Introduction